Portrait of Graham Bird

-Graham Bird is a clinical professor in the Department of Economic Sciences at Claremont Graduate University.
+Graham Bird is a clinical professor in the Division of Politics and Economics at Claremont Graduate University.
 He is also emeritus professor in the school of economics at the University of Surrey in the U.K., where he was head of department for 12 years, as well as founder and director of the Surrey Centre for International Economic Studies (SCIES).
 He has also taught at the Fletcher School, Tufts University, Claremont McKenna College, and at the universities of Kent, Sussex, and Reading, as well as the London School of Economics in the U.K. and at Wellesley College in the U.S. He has acted as a consultant or adviser to the IMF’s Independent Evaluation Office, the World Bank, various U.N. agencies including UNDP and UNICEF, the U.K. Treasury, the Bank of England, the European Central Bank, and the Commonwealth Secretariat.
 He has been a visiting scholar in the IMF’s Research Department, the Stockholm University Institute for International Economics, and the Harvard Kennedy School’s Center for International Development.
 He served on the steering committee of the Royal Economic Society’s Conference of Heads of University Departments of Economics (CHUDE) and on the Quality Assurance Agency’s Benchmarking Group, which set standards for teaching economics at universities in the U.K.

 Bird is the author, co-author, or editor of more than 250 publications, including 26 books and monographs.
 His research often crosses conventional disciplinary boundaries and his published papers have appeared in internationally leading economics, development, and international relations journals including Journal of International Money and Finance, European Economic Review, World Development, Journal of Development Studies, and International Organization.
 He had three papers published in the prestigious Princeton Essays in International Economics series.